National Driver Register: Requesting your record

 Under the provisions of the Privacy Act of 1974 and Title 23 § 1327.7, you are entitled to request a file search to see if you have a record on the NDR.
 As a private citizen, you must send a notarized letter commonly referred to as a "privacy act request" to the NDR indicating that you would like an NDR file check.
 There is no charge for this service.
 See the NDR Frequently Asked Questions.
-A request (the service is free of charge) must me made in writing, via notarized letter and mailed to the address below.
+A request (the service is free of charge) must be made in writing, via notarized letter and mailed to the address below.